 Type 2 diabetes can be easy to ignore, especially in the early stages when you're feeling fine.
 But diabetes affects many major organs, including your heart, blood vessels, nerves, eyes and kidneys.
 Controlling your blood sugar levels can help prevent these complications.

 Although long-term complications of diabetes develop gradually, they can eventually be disabling or even life-threatening.
 Some of the potential complications of diabetes include:

 - Heart and blood vessel disease.
 Diabetes dramatically increases the risk of various cardiovascular problems, including coronary artery disease with chest pain (angina), heart attack, stroke, narrowing of arteries (atherosclerosis) and high blood pressure.
-The risk of stroke is two to four times higher for people with diabetes, and the death rate from heart disease is two to four times higher for people with diabetes than for people without the disease, according to the American Heart Association.

 - Nerve damage (neuropathy).
 Excess sugar can injure the walls of the tiny blood vessels (capillaries) that nourish your nerves, especially in the legs.
 This can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.
 Poorly controlled blood sugar can eventually cause you to lose all sense of feeling in the affected limbs.
 Damage to the nerves that control digestion can cause problems with nausea, vomiting, diarrhea or constipation.
 For men, erectile dysfunction may be an issue.